Condensation on AC Vent: Causes and Troubleshooting Tips

 Clogged Drain Line Clogged drain lines backup the flow of water into the unit, causing leaks.
 The collected water may also cause condensation to form around the AC vents.
 Manually clear the clog from the drain line, or contact a technician to clean your AC unit.

-Low refrigerant levels cause your AC unit to freeze up, and cease to function properly.
+• Low Refrigerant Levels: Low refrigerant levels cause your AC unit to freeze up.
 Your room becomes humid as the air conditioner cannot properly maintain dry, cold air inside.
 Condensate then forms around the AC ducts, causing air vents to sweat.
-You may have low refrigerant due to a leak, so consult affordable aircon services to fix the issue.

-Blocked ducts restrict air flow, which can drive the cold air back onto the AC unit.
-As the AC unit cools, condensate forms around the vents, eventually causing leaking ducts as the condensation continues to pool around the vents.
+• Blocked Ducts: Blocked ducts restrict air flow, which can drive the cold air back onto the AC unit.
+As the AC unit cools, condensate forms around the vents, eventually causing leaking ducts as condensation continues to pool around the vents.
 This is especially common for metal ducts that cool down faster than other insulating materials.

-Dirty air filters and evaporator coils can cause a myriad of problems for the air conditioner.
-Dirty filters block air flow, which keeps the cold air within the unit, cooling it down and attracting condensation on your AC.
+• Dirty Air Filters: Dirty air filters can block airflow, which keeps the cold air within the unit, cooling it down and attracting condensation on your AC.

-A dirty evaporator coil, on the other hand, can freeze up your AC, which leads to water dripping out of the unit as the ice melts.
-The ice also significantly cools down the unit, leading to condensation on AC ducts.
+• Dirty Evaporator Coil: A dirty evaporator coil can freeze up your AC, which leads to water dripping out of the unit as the ice melts.

 5 Tips to Prevent Condensation on Air Ducts